PanchoGit/SpawnTraffic/README.md

 	2. Display stored skaters.

-Data will be stored on Redis cache.
+Data will be stored on a Redis cache.
-Logs about the correct or fails execution can be registered on SQL Server, files and also can be displayed on screen on command prompt.
+Logs about success, fails or info execution can be registered on SQL Server, files and also can be displayed on same console app.

 ## Requirements
 - Visual Studio 2017 (15.9.4)